Here is a brief, tragic, and important history lesson. It’s about the Irish Potato Famine and weird rumors, and it relates to the recent elections.

 I have a friend who works with communities of undocumented immigrants in the U.S. One night I was eating dinner at his house and sat next to a young man I will call Mateo who was an undocumented immigrant from Mexico.

 Mateo’s neighborhood in Mexico was controlled by a drug cartel.
 Mexican boys, when they reached a certain age, were forced to join the cartel or suffer serious harm or death.
-People could not turn to the police for help because they, too, were controlled by the cartel.
+People could not turn to the police for help because the drug cartels controlled the police.

-Unfortunately, there are a lot of people who treat immigrants badly, not because they actually pose any actual widespread, evidence-based, consistent danger, but because people often have an instinctual fear of people different from them and are paranoid about “what could happen”, but never actually will.
+Unfortunately, there are a lot of people who treat immigrants badly, not because they actually pose any actual widespread, evidence-based, consistent danger.
+Rather, some people treat immigrants badly because people often have an instinctual fear of people different from them.
+They are paranoid about “what could happen”, but never actually will.

-Immigrants from Mexico and other countries are assimilating well into the United States, and in time, we will look back on our fear of immigrants today—election fears and all– much like we now look at our fear and paranoia of Irish immigrants in the past.
+Immigrants from Mexico and other countries are assimilating well into the United States.
+In time, we will look back on our fear of immigrants today much like we now look at our fear and paranoia of Irish immigrants in the past.

 If you enjoyed this post, please consider sharing it on social media.